Robert S. Kapito

 Robert Steven Kapito (born February 8, 1957) is an American businessman and investor.
-He is a founder and president of the New York City-based investment management firm BlackRock.
+He is a co-founder (with Larry Fink and Susan Wagner) and president of the New York City-based investment management firm BlackRock.

-Early life and education
+Early life

-Kapito is of Jewish ancestry.
-He earned an MBA from Harvard Business School in Cambridge, Massachusetts (HBS) in 1983 after completing a BS degree in economics from the Wharton School of the University of Pennsylvania.
-Kapito met his wife Ellen when she was a student at the University of Pennsylvania School of Nursing.
+Kapito was born in Monticello, New York, into a working-class Jewish family.
+His father, aunt and two brothers ran a tire and car repair business in Monticello for 50 years, and according to Kapito, "I don't think I ever saw them [his parents] with clean hands".
+When Kapito was 13, his father had a serious stroke, but continued working in the office.
+His father died in 1986, and his mother in 1997.

+Kapito graduated from Monticello High School in 1975.
+He attended the State University of New York at Buffalo for two years, before transferring to the Wharton School of the University of Pennsylvania, where he graduated with a bachelor's degree in economics in 1979.
+He earned an MBA from Harvard Business School in Cambridge, Massachusetts (HBS) in 1983.

 Career

-Kapito joined First Boston in 1979 after graduating from Wharton and started in the Public Finance Department.
+Kapito joined First Boston in 1979 after graduating from Penn and started in the Public Finance Department.
 He was hired by Larry Fink to work at First Boston, where they were instrumental in pioneering the mortgage-backed security market in the United States.

 Kapito left First Boston to complete his MBA degree and returned to the firm in 1983 in the Mortgage Products Group.
 In 1988, Kapito left First Boston along with Fink and founded BlackRock under the umbrella of the private equity firm Blackstone Group as partners.
 Kapito worked closely with Fink at BlackRock, where he developed a reputation as an aggressive and loyal supporter of Fink.

-In 2022, he warned about product shortages and said that "a very entitled generation that has never had to sacrifice" was experiencing inflation for the first time.